FAOFreitas/exQTL/README.md

 Within this plot, variants that lack eQTL data for the target gene in `eQTL.df` (or for which the eQTL p-value (P<sub>eQTL</sub>) does not meet the specified significance threshold, `sigpvalue_eQTL` (default value 0.05)) are plotted as grey squares.
 On the other hand, variants that act as eQTLs for the target gene (withP<sub>eQTL</sub> < `sigpvalue_eQTL`) are plotted as colored triangles, with a color gradient corresponding to the inverse magnitude ofP<sub>eQTL</sub>.
 As noted above, an analysis can be specified to differentiate between variants with congruous versus incongruous effects on the GWAS trait and candidate gene expression levels – if this is the case, variants with congruous effects will be plotted using a blue color scale, while variants with incongruous effects will be plotted using a red color scale (as seen in Figure 4A).The size of each triangle corresponds to the eQTL normalized effect size (NES) for each variant, while the directionality of each triangle is set to correspond to the direction of effect for the variant on the GWAS trait.

 A depiction of the genomic positions of all genes within the LOI is generated below the plot using the package Gviz (Figures 1B, 2B, 3B, 4B).
 If LD data is supplied, in the form of `LD.df`, a third panel illustrating the LD landscape of eQTL variants within the LOI is generated using the package LDheatmap (Figure 3C, 4C).
 To generate this panel, `LD.df` is filtered to contain only eQTL variants that appear in the plotted LOI, and to include only variant pairs that are in LD with each other with R<sup>2</sup> > `R2min` (default value of 0.1).
 This dataset is further filtered to include only variants that are in LD (with R<sup>2</sup> > `R2min`) with at least a certain number of other variants (user-defined with the argument `LDmin`, default value of 10).
-These filtering steps are useful in paring down the number of variants to be plotted in the LDheatmap, keeping the most informative variants and reducing the time needed to generate the eQTpLot.
+These filtering steps are useful in paring down the number of variants to be plotted in the LDheatmap, keeping the most informative variants and reducing the time needed to generate the exQTL.
 A heatmap illustrating the pairwise linkage disequilibrium of the final filtered variant set is subsequently generated below the main eQTL-GWAS Colocalization Plot, with a fill scale corresponding to R<sup>2</sup> for each variant pair.
 The location of each variant in chromosomal space is indicated at the top of the heatmap, using the same chromosomal coordinates as displayed in panels A and B.

 #### Generation of the eQTL Enrichment Plot
 For variants within the LOI with P<sub>GWAS</sub> less than the specified GWAS significance threshold, `sigpvalue_GWAS`, the proportion that are also eQTLs for the gene of interest (with P<sub>eQTL</sub> < `sigpvalue_eQTL`) are calculated and plotted, and the same is done for variants withP<sub>GWAS</sub> > `sigpvalue_GWAS`, (Figure 1C, 2C, 3D, 4D).
 Enrichment of candidate gene eQTLs among GWAS-significant variants is determined by Fisher’s exact test.
 If an analysis differentiating between congruous and incongruous variants is specified, these are considered separately in the analysis (as seen in figure 4D).